taviso/ctftool/README.md

 I used GNU make and Visual Studio 2019 to develop `ctftool`.
 Only 32-bit builds are supported, as this allows the tool to run on x86 and x64 Windows.

-If all the dependencies are installed, just typing `make` should be enough.
+If all the dependencies are installed, just typing `make` in a developer command prompt should be enough.

+I use the "Build Tools" variant of Visual Studio, and the only components I have selected are MSVC, MSBuild, CMake and the SDK.

 ## Exploit

-> There are only pre-built examples for Windows 10 x64 1903 and 1809.
+> The examples only work on Windows 10 x64 1903 and 1809.
+All platforms
+> and versions since Windows XP are affected, but no PoC is currently
+> implemented.

-This tool was used to discover many critical security problem with the CTF protocol.
+This tool was used to discover many critical security problem with the CTF protocol that have existed for decades.

 If you just want to test the exploit, follow these steps: